mishoo/UglifyJS/README.md

 Using the name cache is not necessary if you compress all your files in a single call to UglifyJS.

+#### Debugging property name mangling

+You can also pass `--debug-mangling` in order to mangle property names without completely obscuring them.
+For example the property `o.foo` would mangle to `o._$foo$_` with this option.
+This allows property mangling of a large codebase while still being able to debug the code and identify where mangling is breaking things.

+Note that by default a random number is added to the name per invocation, e.g. `o._foo$123$_` where `123` is a random number.
+This is used to ensure that mangling is still non-deterministic and that independently mangled scripts are still broken if they access the same properties.
+If you provide a name cache (either with `--name-cache` or the `cache` option in the API) then the random number is removed, producing just `o._$foo$_`.
+This ensures that if you correctly share a cache when mangling separate scripts, then they will work together.

 ## Compressor options

 You need to pass `--compress` (`-c`) to enable the compressor.
 Optionally